SS25-Internet-Technology/Hotel_Project/README.md

 ### Business Logic

-During the hotel booking process, the user is presented with optional **Extra Services** to personalize their stay.
-These appear as simple multiple-choice options on the reservation form.
+During the hotel room booking process, the user can select one of the hotel's extra services: Service 1 is television, and Service 2 is the minibar.

 | Extra Option        | Choices                | Price Impact       |
 |---------------------|------------------------|--------------------|